googlefonts/gf-docs/VerticalMetrics/README.md

 ### 2. Vertical metrics must be consistent across a family
 Every font in a family must share the same vertical metric values.

 This rule can be voided if a font is being upgraded and previously had inconsistent family metrics.
-If this is the case, the aim should be to visually match the linespacing of each font, but fix any clipping issues caused by incorrect Win Ascent, Win Descent values.
+If this is the case, the aim should be to visually match the linespacing of each font, but fix any clipping issues caused by incorrect WinAscent, WinDescent values.

 ### 3. The following vertical metric parameters must be set for each font in a family